National Weather Service issues blizzard warning - Albert Lea Tribune

 National Weather Service issues blizzard warning

-According to the weather agency, snow accumulations of 3 to 6 inches of snow are possible, with winds gusting as high as 50 mph.
+Highways and interstates in the area are deteriorating with travel not advised west of Alden and roads full covered or partially covered in other directions.

-Snow is expected to develop this morning across western Minnesota, with light rain or drizzle further east.
-Temperatures will start in the 30s but will plummet during the day, turning the rain to heavy snow.
+According to the National Weather Service, temperatures are plummeting this afternoon and will fall below zero overnight.

-Wet conditions, heavy snow and temperatures falling into the teens will likely result in flash freeze with dangerous travel conditions through tonight.
+Low temperatures, combined with wet conditions and heavy snow will likely result in a flash freeze with dangerous travel conditions expected through tonight.

-Snow will continue into this evening area wide, then taper off after midnight.
+The National Weather Service states snow is expected to continue into the evening and then taper off after midnight.

-People are advised to plan on slippery road conditions and to travel only for emergencies.
-The Weather Service states patchy blowing snow could reduce visibility, particularly for the evening commute.
-If people must travel, they should have a winter survival kit with them.
+Total snow accumulation of between 7 and 11 inches is possible, and winds between 35 and 40 mph with gusts up to 55 mph creating blowing and drifting snow.

-Gusty winds could bring down tree branches, and cold wind chills as low as 20 below zero could cause frostbite on exposed skin in as little as 30 minutes.
+The Weather Service states widespread snow could significantly reduce visibility.
+Travel should be restricted to emergencies only.

 Ice melting causes sporadic power outages in the area